wp-plugins/wordpress-admin-bar-improved/readme.txt

 == ChangeLog ==

+= 3.3.3 =
+* Bugfix - login from and other features now functions properly on 3.2.1 and WP Trunk (beta versions of upcoming release)

 = 3.3.2 =
 * Bugfix - fixed error where in some cases a double class would be added to the #wpadminbar, making it not work in some browsers.